jrbourbeau/cr-composition/README.md

 ### Repository layout

-- `analysis/` : Jupyter notebooks used for analysis

 - `comptools/` : Python package for code used by multiple scripts

+- `notebooks/` : Jupyter notebooks used for exploratory analysis

 - `processing/` : Scripts related to processing and saving simulation and data

+- `data/` : Directory containing processed data/simulation

+- `models/` : Contains trained models for easy access

 ### Installation